 As day trading is a short-term trading strategy, it tends to lend itself towards technical analysis and away from fundamental analysis or does it?

 The answer to this question will depend on the day trading strategy you follow.
-If you use something akin to the momentum or trend following styles outlined above, then technical analysis will be more applicable to you, however, if you are trading the calendars then the fundamentals will be more relevant to you.
+If you use something akin to the momentum or trend following styles outlined above, then a ten step guide to trading with technical analysis will be more applicable to you, however, if you are trading the calendars then the fundamentals will be more relevant to you.

 The best advice here is to be adaptable and use the analysis that says the most to you, and you feel most comfortable with.